pgibb96/Zork-Souls/README.md

-Shoutout to Peter Gibb for working on this with me and Preston Epps for the Blackjack section
+Shoutout to @petergibb96 for working on this with me and Preston Epps for the Blackjack section